djtoler/Deploying-a-Python-App-onto-AWS-Beanstalk/README.md

 > <img src="https://github.com/djtoler/Deployment3____AWSBeanstalk_Jenkins/blob/main/assets/builderror1.png">
 > </p>

 > ##### Jenkins depends on our machine to have the necessary Python binaries available to execute the Python code in our application.
 Like trying to bake a cake with no cake ingredients or baking tools.
-So we run the command below to give Jenkins what it needs to build our application.....
+So we run the command below to give Jenkins what it needs to build our application......
 > ````
 > sudo apt install python3.10-venv
 > ````